How Do I Change My Business Name?

 Notify The States Where You Do Business

-You should also notify your state taxing entity of your new business name for sales tax and income tax purposes.
+You should also notify your state taxing entity of your new business name for sales tax, income tax, and other tax purposes.

 Notify the IRS

-How to notify the IRS depends on your business legal type:
+You will need to notify the IRS for federal tax purposes.
+How you do that depends on your business legal type: